xrdocs-staging/asr9k/_tutorials/asr-9000-bng-scale-best-practices.md

 	- The article mostly considers egress subscriber QoS as it is not a best practice to use ingress subscriber QoS queuing.
 	- The article will mostly use Bundle-Ether interface type as examples, but the reasoning is the same for Pseudowire Headend (PW-HE) interface type.

-# BNG QoS queuing resources default allocation
+# BNG QoS Queuing Resources Default Allocation

 Once established, a subscriber is managed during its lifespan by a virtual interface that is dynamically created on top of the access interface you have configured.
 This virtual interface gathers the subscriber’s parameters: IP addressing, forwarding VRF, MTU… and QoS.
 As a reminder, you can apply QoS to subscribers using several techniques: through RADIUS (dynamic-template included), Parameterized QoS or QoS shaper parameterization.